-- 1/2 lb sauerkraut
+- 1/2 pound sauerkraut

-- 1/4 cup Russian Dressing
+- 1/4 cup Russian Dressing (see above)

 Preheat a griddle or frying pan to medium heat.
-Cook the sandwiches on one side until the bread is golden brown.
-Use a spatula to carefully flip the sandwiches over and finish cooking on the second side.
-Cut the sandwiches in half before serving.
+Cook the sandwiches on one side until the bread is golden brown and the cheese is melted.
+Use a spatula to carefully flip the sandwiches over and finish cooking on the second side, about 3 minutes on each side.